Generous supporters like you changed everything for the children and families in the struggling Kenyan village of Nyasi. How?

-But today, after months of love and care at Nyasi Kinship Project, Alex is a completely new person!
+But after receiving love and care at the Nyasi Kinship Project, Alex is a completely new person!
 He happily jumps into any activity and cheerfully helps around the house.

 And he’s also easing his brother Isaac along so that he can interact and play with the other children as well.